 Al Focolare, our Early Childhood Center, comprises six classrooms with dedicated spaces for art, science, library, and physical education.
 Our playground is a well-cared-for environment filled with nature’s beauty and variety—a place that supports imaginative, social, and gross motor play.
 Students are served multiple-course, family-style meals for lunch each day and are encouraged to learn to make their own healthy choices and use proper table manners.

-Our Pre-Kindergarten program begins at age three (children must turn three before September 1 and be toilet-trained) and consists of two levels: Pre-K 3 and Pre-K 4.
+Our Pre-Kindergarten program begins at age three (children must turn three before September 1 and be toilet-trained).
 These full-day programs are designed to help young children improve their language skills and integrate socially before moving on to Kindergarten.
-The curriculum for Pre-K 4 classes directly follows the Core Knowledge Preschool Sequence™ in all subject areas and includes weekly visits to our Early Childhood Science Laboratory, whereas the Pre-K 3 program is thematic-based, addressing topics such as colors, shapes, seasons, friendship, the five senses, the alphabet, transportation, holidays, nutrition, habitats, and weather.
-Children in both levels cover music, art, physical education, and library units with specialist teachers.
+The curriculum for Pre-K directly follows the Core Knowledge Preschool Sequence™ in all subject areas, includes weekly visits to our Early Childhood Science Laboratory, and is thematic-based, addressing topics such as colors, shapes, seasons, friendship, the five senses, the alphabet, transportation, holidays, nutrition, habitats, and weather.
+Children cover music, art, physical education, and library units with specialist teachers.

 Students in Pre-Kindergarten and Kindergarten are not formally divided into American and Italian Sections until they start grade 1.
 Kindergarten students do, however, receive their primary instruction in English, have an Italian Language class with a native Italian speaker, and have bilingual instruction woven into various aspects of the program.